ShigehiroArimoto/GUIAutomationFramework/README.md

-# GUIAutomationFramework with Python
+# Application GUI Automation Framework with Python

-This repository contains python programs for automate the GUI of windows applications.
+This repository contains python programs for automate the GUI of applications.
 For example, this could be used to automate software testing and other boring stuff.